AdrienLin1/MACDPP/readme.md

 For other dependencies, please refer to the requirements_mpe.txt.

 ### Robo-gym env
-robo-gym is an open source toolkit for distributed reinforcement learning on real and simulated robots.
+Robo-gym is an open source toolkit for distributed reinforcement learning on real and simulated robots.
 You can see [here](https://github.com/jr-robotics/robo-gym) to install this env.
 For other dependencies, please refer to the requirements_robo_gym.txt.

 ## Running Experiment